Routine use cases

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"How to keep a face yoga session realistic during low-energy weeks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Realistic session: low energy weeks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to keep a face yoga session realistic during low-energy weeks", the page should answer the question without pretending to prove too much.
-In a low-energy week where consistency matters more than ambition, "How to keep a face yoga session realistic during low-energy weeks" is usually a practical decision rather than a promise hunt.
+For "Realistic session: low energy weeks", the page should answer the question without pretending to prove too much.
+In a low-energy week where consistency matters more than ambition, "Realistic session: low energy weeks" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep private photos contextual rather than definitive, so the first move should be observable: use similar lighting before comparing progress photos.
-If that choice makes the next session easier to repeat for "How to keep a face yoga session realistic during low-energy weeks", the article has done its.
+If that choice makes the next session easier to repeat for "Realistic session: low energy weeks", the article has done its job.
+If "Realistic session: low energy weeks" only creates more searching, pause before adding another routine.
+Orena can.

 Section 2